microsoft/vscode-docs/docs/remote/containers-advanced.md

 * [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker) - Illustrates how to run Docker (or Moby) entirely inside a container.
 Provides support for bind mounting all folders inside the development container, but cannot reuse your local machine's cache.

-* [Kuberntes - Minikube-in-Docker](https://aka.ms/vscode-remote/samples/kubernetes-helm-minikube) - Illustrates how to run Minikube entirely inside a container with similar benefits and limitations as Docker-in-Docker.
+* [Kubernetes - Minikube-in-Docker](https://aka.ms/vscode-remote/samples/kubernetes-helm-minikube) - Illustrates how to run Minikube entirely inside a container with similar benefits and limitations as Docker-in-Docker.

 **Accessing an existing Docker or Minikube instance from a container**